CQCL/tket/pytket/docs/qasm.rst

 However, we do support symbolic parameters of gates, both on import and export.

 In addition to the qelib1 qasm header the hqslib1 header is also supported.
 We can set the ``header`` argument in the qasm conversion functions.
-By default the converter uses the qelib1 header.
+By default the qasm parser uses the qelib1 header.

 ::